-As Ashley (née Berk) and J. Hardy Ehlers planned for a beautiful fall wedding in Los Angeles, California, they also took time to create a wish list for their future together.
-Though they already lived together and had what they needed, they used their registry as an opportunity to fine-tune their home and add items they truly loved.
+As Ashley (née Berk) and J. Hardy Ehlers planned for a beautiful fall wedding in Los Angeles, California, they also took time to create a wedding registry for their future together.
+Though they already lived together and had what they needed, they used their wish list as an opportunity to fine-tune their home and add items they truly loved.

-Before they created their wish lists, Ashley and Hardy discussed their strategy and determined which retailers they would use.
-They thought it would be best to complete the registry process together and visit their selected stores in person.
+Before they created their wedding registries, Ashley and Hardy discussed their strategy and determined which retailers they would use.
+They thought it would be best to complete the wedding-registry process together and visit their selected stores in person.
 Later, they planned to continue adding products using the online format, making sure they continually had a variety of choices in different price points for their guests to choose from.

 Photo by Adam Ottke